-is serious but the real problem is prohibition and the solution is control
+can cause serious harm but the real problem is

 and regulation - in other words full legalisation with appropriate

 I am delighted to be a patron of

 the campaign for the legalisation of drugs.
 Here are some of the things